top of page

 Research Funding

-Completed Minor Research Project (Institutional)
+Completed Internally funded Minor Research project

 Title: Information Driven Study of SNPs from Lipopolysaccharide Binding Protein (LBP) and Toll like Receptor-4 (TLR4) using bioinformatics tools.
+(Ref: No: 826/B/2020)

 Current Research